MartinPacker/md2pptx/docs/user-guide.md

 1. Using the name as given.
 For example `hipodz.pptx` will search the current directory.
 2. In the md2pptx installation directory.

+If the template can't be found or if `template` is not specified md2pptx will revert to python-pptx's built in template.
+That gives you something to review but is probably not what you want to publish.

 #### Hiding Slides - `hidden`
 <a id="hiding-slides-hidden"></a>